kelvinjoshua/NBA-Android-/README.md

 Kelvin Joshua Bale

 ## Description.
-This is an android app that allows you to view the Current teams in the NBA , as well as additional team information,such as The city its located in and the teams Alias.
+This is an android app that allows you to view the Current teams in the NBA Western conference, as well as additional team information,such as The city its located in and the teams Alias displayed when user clicks on a specific team.

 ## Pre-requisites
 * Creating an account automatically signs you in.
 * You can logout ,and log back in with the same email and password credentials.
-* Remember your login details,as App functionality doesn't yet address remembering user info
+* Remember your login details,as App functionality doesn't yet address remembering user information.

 ## Important Technologies used